denisprado/vut/README.md

 ## Very Usefull Tools to Remember

-This useful tool registry application is the challenge required by [Bossa Box](http://bossabox.com) to integrate your ProLancers teams.
+This useful tools manager application is the challenge required by [Bossa Box](http://bossabox.com) to integrate your ProLancers teams.

 ### `npm start`